CAR Newsletter - September 2022

 Annual leave payout is generally eligible for SoonerSave deferral on termination of employment.
 However, payments on severance from employment do not qualify.
 Therefore, payments under voluntary buyouts and reductions in force would be excluded from deferral consideration.

-Only compensation from an agency that is attributable to services performed for the agency may be considered as earnings from which SoonerSave deferrals may be taken.
+Only compensation from an agency that is attributable to services performed for the agency may be considered as earnings from which SoonerSave deferrals can be taken.
 This would include regular pay, overtime, shift differential and other similar payments based on employment.
 If an amount would have been paid had the employment continued, such as annual leave, then deferrals may be taken.

 Please advise employees that changes in deferral amounts must be submitted to the SoonerSave administrator and approved before processing through payroll.
 For additional information, agency personnel should contact their SoonerSave coordinator or the SoonerSave administrative office at 800-733-9008 or 405-858-6781.